JTnadrooi/Project-Galore/.docs/cost.md

 # Item and fluid costs

 These provide general guidelines when making recipes.
-These purelly factor in raw cost, stuff like the complexity is not calculated in.

 MW stands for **Mineral Water**.
-Vanilla galore originally started as extension of the [Mineral Liquid mod](https://mods.factorio.com/mod/Liquid_Ore_Conversion) for _1.1_.
+Vanilla galore originally an extension of the [Mineral Liquid mod](https://mods.factorio.com/mod/Liquid_Ore_Conversion) for _1.1_.

-\*Note: YAFC to MW is 1:2.17 or 1:2 for simplicity, While YAFC was nice to verify my calculations it is not suitable to be used as baseline.
+\*Note: YAFC to MW is 1:2.17 or 1:2 for simplicity, While YAFC was nice to verify my calculations, it is not suitable to be used as a baseline.

 ## Main